sociomantic-tsunami/sociomantic/Code/D/assert-vs-enforce.md

 Goals
 =====

-All suggested guidelines come from a simple goal - eventually it should be possible to compile our applications with `-release` flag without introducing serious business risks.
+All suggested guidelines stem from a simple goal -- it should be possible to compile our applications with the `-release` flag without introducing serious business risks.

-"serious business risks" here mean anything that will cause money loss to the company - logical violations that can result in broken bid values, memory corruption that can damage stored user profiles, simultaneous denial of service for majority of deployed services.
-Crashing or small non-corrupting data loss is not considered a serious risk because at current system scale it doesn't make a big impact for the system as a whole.
+"Serious business risks" here means anything that will cause money loss to the company -- logical violations that can result in broken bid values, memory corruption that can damage stored user profiles, simultaneous denial of service for majority of deployed services, and so on.
+Crashing or small non-corrupting data loss is not considered a serious risk because at the current system scale it doesn't make a big impact for the system as a whole.

-Considering the before-mentioned issues this goal limits contracts/asserts to relative narrow specialization - introducing additional costly sanity checks to help in debugging and testing.
-With such an approach application compiled in release mode won't compromise safety - it will simply provide less convenient error messages.
+Considering the aforementioned issues, this goal limits contracts/`assert`s to a relativly specialised usage -- introducing additional costly sanity checks to help in debugging and testing.
+With such an approach, compiling an application in release mode won't compromise safety -- it will simply provide less convenient error messages.

 Guidelines
 ==========